Air Traffic Controller

 Are air traffic controllers prohibited from joking and sarcasim in their communications with pilots because their statements could be misinterpreted and result in an accident?

-Asked by C Lester about 11 years ago
+Asked by C Lester over 11 years ago

 Now there’s an interesting question.
 When it came to clever quips and scorching sarcasm, most controllers I knew were quicker with their tongues than a rattlesnake.
 By necessity though, we stuck to our script most of the time – the ‘script’ being a voluminous FAA Order that specifies precise phraseology for every normal and most abnormal situations a controller might encounter.
 The main reason for this is to standardize the way controllers communicate, thus standardizing what pilots and other controllers expect to hear in a given situation.
 It’s about safety.
 Standardized communication even helps compensate for hard to understand accents – foreign or domestic.
 When you are familiar with the script, you are more likely to understand, even if the person speaking is not fluent in your language or dialect.
 But there are exceptional moments.